Understanding Retrieval Augmentation for Long-Form Question Answering: Study Setting

 \item \textbf{WebGPT Retriever} We consider documents retrieved by the WebGPT (175B)~\citep{nakano2021webgpt} model.
 Their study found using these documents results in high-quality answer generation.

 \item \textbf{Bing Search} We retrieve relevant documents using Bing Search API with the question as the query, and obtain the top 10 pages returned by the API, and retrieve four 100-word segments from aggregate search results.
-Post-processing details can be found in Appendix~\ref{appendix:bing-postprocess}.
+Post-processing details are in Appendix~\ref{appendix:bing-postprocess}.

 \item \textbf{Random} To simulate a set of irrelevant documents, we randomly sample another question in the test set and take the corresponding documents retrieved by WebGPT.

 \end{itemize}